[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 }"

-The items in the JSON passed to --firewall-policy are as follows.
-The only new addition this time is the last StatefulRuleGroupReferences; the others are simply re-specifying the initial settings created by CDK.
+Each item in the JSON passed to --firewall-policy is as follows.
+The only new addition this time is the last StatefulRuleGroupReferences; the rest re-specifies the initial settings created by CDK as-is.

 • StatelessDefaultActions / StatelessFragmentDefaultActions: Default behavior at the stateless stage. aws:forward_to_sfe means "forward to the stateful engine for inspection"